schriftgestalt/GlyphsSDK/Python Templates/README.md

 But even if you don’t want to participate in the automatic update notifications, it is advisable to fill in the version numbers.

 > Pro tip: Think ahead and specify at least a URL for automatic update notifications even if it’s way too early for you to implement the update procedure.
-Glyphs is well capable of handling an error response for that URL until the time has come.
-Consider: once your plug-in has shipped to users, it’s too late to remedy.
+Glyphs can handle an error response for that URL until the time has come.
+Consider that once your plug-in has shipped to users, it’s too late to remedy.

 > Simply take this `Info.plist` file, upload it on some server, and place a http link to that file into the `UpdateFeedURL` field of the shipped plug-in’s `Info.plist`.
 For the time being, leave the version number in `CFBundleVersion` in the online file the same as the shipped file.
 When the time has come, you’ll fill in the new version number and the `productPageURL` field, and voilà: we have established ourselves an automatic update notification process.